yonglanliu/yonglanliu.github.io/_posts/2025-12-20-partial-charge-small-molecules.md

  - computational-chemistry
 ---

+## Code Availability
+This full code for partial charge assignment can be found in my [this repository]()

+---
 ### Partial charge assignment for small molecules
 Partial atomic charges are one of the most deceptively simple — and critically important — components of small-molecule modeling.
 Whether you are running virtual screening, molecular docking, classical MD, or relative binding free energy (RBFE/FEP) calculations,